St John the Baptist Church, South Witham

 We are accessible for those with disability issues, though please be aware that we do not have toilet facilities on site.

 Sadly, like many churches in these times, we are no longer able to have a literal open-door policy.
 However if you wish to access the church outside of service times, whether that is for a period of quiet contemplation, or if you would like to explore our beautiful building and its history then please contact us and we will be more than happy to come and unlock the door for you.
 You are also welcome to consult the Parish Registers if you are researching your family history.

 Though we consider all members of the congregation to make up the church it is useful to know a little about the people who have specific roles.

-We are very lucky to having a Lay Ministers, Chris Medcalf , who as assisted during the Interregnum.
+We are very lucky to having a Lay Minister, Chris Medcalf.

 Our church wardens are Christal and Hannah they wil be one of the people who will greet you at the door and show you around.
-They take the time to prepare the church for worship each week and also rings the bells when none of the other bellringers is available.
-Lyn also often acts as verger at weddings, baptisms and funerals.
+They take the time to prepare the church for worship each week and also ring the bells when none of the other bellringers are available.

 Our beautiful organ is played each week by either Cintra or Isobel to accompany our hymns.
 Both have an established background in music.